In this simple step by step guide, we show you exactly how to add Google Analytics to your Shopify store.

 Congratulations — you’ve just enabled Google Analytics on your Shopify store!

 But you’re not quite done yet.
-You’ve got to…
+You’ve still got to…

 Now that you’ve completed all the necessary steps to connect Google Analytics 4 to your Shopify store, it’s time to test that everything is working as it should.